ideascube/ansiblecube/pages/02.setup-hardware/default.md

 ### Boot the board !

+#### Olimex

-* Connect the board to good a power source (5v/2A)
+1. Connect the board to good a power source (5v/2A)
-* Connect an Ethernet cable (make sure the green and orange led stays off)
+2. Connect an Ethernet cable (make sure the green and orange led stays off)
-* Insert the micro SD card in the slot
+3. Insert the micro SD card in the slot
-* Push 2s the power switch to start the board (the board won't start by itself once connected to a power source)
+4. Push 2s the power switch to start the board (the board won't start by itself once connected to a power source)
+5. Login through SSH with
+   1. `ssh root@koombook.local`
+   2. login : `root`
+   3. passeword : `123`
+#### Raspberry Pi

+1. Connect the board to good a power source (5v/2A)
+2. Connect an Ethernet cable
+3. Insert the micro SD card in the slot
-* Login through SSH to : ssh root@koombook.local / `root / 1234`
+4. Login through SSH with
+   1. `ssh pi@raspberry.local`
+   2. login : `pi`
+   3. passeword : `raspberry`

+> > > > Enable SSH to connect to the Rapsberry Pi remotly
+1. [Use this guide](https://www.raspberrypi.org/documentation/remote-access/ssh/) if you are direclty connected to the Raspi
+2. Or drop an empty `ssh` file on `/boot/` on your micro SD card

 ## AMD64 processor

 * Download the [latest Debian jessie](http://cdimage.debian.org/debian-cd/current-live/amd64/iso-hybrid/debian-live-8.5.0-amd64-lxde-desktop.iso), with or without graphical interface.